 The Best time to Hike Al Rabi Trail

 The Khorfakkan Al Rabi Tower hike can easily be done at any time of the day.
-With November until March being perfect for day-long hikes, it is advisable to hike during the early hours in the remaining summer months.
+With November until March being perfect for day-long hikes, summer months should be avoided.
+During the shoulder season from April to May and September to November, it is advisable to hike during the very early hours and start just before sunrise.

 For the best views and the most pleasant temperatures on this trail, aim to hike at sunrise or sunset.
 If you are looking for a solo peaceful trek, go on weekdays.
 Although less known for tourists, this UAE hiking trail is very popular amongst the residents.
 Therefore, Friday evenings are the busiest – it almost seems like the whole town has woken up from a long afternoon nap and is heading for the mountain top.